kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 ```
 Save the received service id, as it is used in later steps.

-2. Next you need to create the Service Instance.
-To achieve this you need an `externalName` of the Service Class.
+2. Get the `externalName` of the Service Class of the registered service.
-To get the `externalName` run:
 ```
 kubectl -n production get serviceclass {SERVICE_ID}  -o jsonpath='{.spec.externalName}'
 ```

-Use it to create the Service Instance
+3. Create a Service Instance for the registered service.
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: servicecatalog.k8s.io/v1beta1